Product Quality and Customer Satisfaction

 Managing Product Development

-We work continually to improve the quality of our products, using our extensive global Quality Operating System (QOS) to develop and measure robust manufacturing processes.
-This helps ensure that our vehicles meet or exceed customer expectations at every stage of vehicle development and manufacture well into the future.
+We continually work to improve the quality of our products, using our quality policy (Policy Letter 1) to ensure that quality lies at the heart of everything we do, and our extensive global Quality Operating System (QOS) to manage the development and measurement of our manufacturing processes.
+This helps ensure that our vehicles meet or exceed customer expectations at every stage of vehicle development and manufacture.

 Tracking Progress on Quality

 We monitor product quality through a combination of internal and external measurements that assess how we are doing and where we can improve.
-The Global Quality Research System (GQRS), which tracks customer satisfaction and “Things Gone Wrong,” is our primary quality survey.
-It is implemented for us quarterly by the market research and consulting firm Ipsos RDA Group.
+The Global Quality Research System (GQRS), our primary quality survey, tracks customer satisfaction and “Things Gone Wrong.”
+It is implemented on our behalf every quarter by the market research and consulting firm Ipsos RDA Group.
 We also subscribe to J.D.
 Power and Associates’ annual Initial Quality Study, Vehicle Dependability Study, and Automotive Performance, Execution and Layout (APEAL) Study, and track warranty claims and costs internally.